 This geological wonder is a magnificent example of the forces of nature that shape our world.
 Technically it’s not a fossil and water no longer falls here in any abundance.
 This surreal canyon of basaltic black lava rock is now a natural work of art, beautifully sculpted by eons of rushing water from a prehistoric age.

-The chasm is almost unnoticeable in the flat lands of the valley floor until you get quite near to it, then it unfurls below you in folds of glossy, black rock that is both beautiful and strange.
+The chasm is almost unnoticeable in the flat lands of the valley floor until you get quite near to it, then it unfurls below you in folds of glossy, black rock that are both beautiful and strange.
 The rock is smooth and shiny and distinctly different from the surrounding landscape.
 It is stark evidence of a time when the valley was wetter and of the inevitability of change.

 Early inhabitants lived along the banks of this ancient river, where artifacts and rock art indicate a viable hunter-gatherer culture existed here some 10,000 to 20,000 years ago.

 A trip to Fossil Falls is less than a mile off Highway 395 where a few minutes, a couple of hours, or an overnight camping trip will expand your view and understanding of this remarkable valley.